zhicong01/zhicong01.github.io/index.md

 ### About Me

 &nbsp;&nbsp;&nbsp;&nbsp;**I am currently pursuing the M.S. degree in Institute of Artificial Intelligence at Xiamen University**, advised by Prof. Xiaodong Shi (史晓东).
-I received the B.S. degree from Hangzhou Dianzi University, advised by Prof. Xiaofei Zhou (周晓飞).<br>&nbsp;&nbsp;&nbsp;&nbsp;My research interests include **Interpretation of Oracle Bone Inscriptions** and AI Agent.
+I received the B.S. degree from Hangzhou Dianzi University, advised by Prof. Xiaofei Zhou (周晓飞).<br>&nbsp;&nbsp;&nbsp;&nbsp;My research interests include **Interpretation of Oracle Bone Inscriptions** and AIGC.
 I have published 1 paper in TMM and obtained 1 authorized invention patent.

 ---